 St Davids is bursting with fantastic independent shops, as well as a few high street favourites, which all combine to create a brilliant shopping scene!
 Whether you’re after a few local bits to take home as presents, some fresh fruit and veg or a locally woven rug – you’ll find it in the city centre.
 Here are a few of our favourites:

-Solva Woollen Mill – The local woollen mill have recently opened a branch in St Davids, stocked with their own woven rugs as well as other stunning Welsh textiles.
+Solva Woollen Mill – The local woollen mill have a branch in St Davids, stocked with their own woven rugs as well as other stunning Welsh textiles.

-Unsunghero – One of the surf shops lining the high street, serving great coffee as well as boards, wetsuits and clothes.
+Unsunghero – One of the surf shops lining the high street, serving great coffee as well as boards, wetsuits and clothing.

 TYF Adventure – As well as being a go-to for guided activities like coasteering, their beautiful shop sells sustainable clothing and eco products.